ASCIA First Aid Plan for Anaphylaxis

 - Stay with person, call for help

-- Locate adrenaline injector
+- Locate adrenaline device

 - Phone family/emergency contact